olorunwalawrence/BankaApp/README.md

 * This project motivates me  because its a challenges me a lot and its been my goal to be a web application developer

-* Banka is web plication is built on JavaScript programming language, an implementation of JS on the front-end and back-end was adequate.
+* Banka  web plication is built on JavaScript programming language, an implementation of  markup on the front-end and back-end was adequate.

 How to use the application